dzhavat/prayer-times/README.md

-# prayer-times
-Prayer times for Denmark
+# Prayer times for Denmark